Strongly anharmonic flux-tunable transmon based on InAs-Al 2D heterostructure

 The extracted fit parameters allows us to determine the CPR of the individual JJs and the SQUID loop.
 For each JJ, we use the Josephson potential: $I_{i}(\varphi_{i}) = \frac{2\pi}{\Phi_{0}} \frac{\partial U_{i}}{\partial\varphi_{i}}$ with $i \in [{1,2}]$ for JJ1 and JJ2 respectively, to extract the normalized CPR $I/I_{\textrm{c}}$ for devices I and II in figure~\ref{fig:Fig_4}a.
 We observe highly skewed non-sinusoidal CPRs, reminiscent of higher-order harmonic contributions due to the interference of supercurrents carried by 2-electrons, 4-electrons and higher charges across the JJs.
 Consequently, for the SQUID loop CPR at $\Phi = 0.5\,\Phi_{0}$, we sum over the individual JJ contributions to obtain:

 $I_{\textrm{sq}}/I_{\textrm{c,sq}}$ extracted for devices I and II is shown in Fig.~\ref{fig:Fig_4}b.
 We further extract the higher-order harmonic contributions for each JJ's CPR using: $I_{\textrm{i}} (\varphi_{i}) = \sum_{n} A_{n}\sin{(n\varphi)}$.
 Figure~\ref{fig:Fig_4}c shows the normalized $n^{\textrm{th}}$-order harmonic term $|A_{\textrm{n}}/A_{1}|$ for devices I and II, determined up to the leading sixteen terms ($n=16$) with an amplitude baseline threshold set at $|A_{\textrm{n}}/A_{1}| = 10^{-6}$.
 We observe a gradual fall-off in the harmonic amplitudes with increasing $n$.
-More notably, the differences in the CPR and harmonic contributions between individual JJs are minimal, enabling us to extract fine details in the current-phase relations, far surpassing the capabilities of any standard transport measurement.
+In addition, while some JJs exhibit similar CPRs, others show substantial deviations, resulting in distinct harmonic content.
+This diversity reflects the sensitivity of the CPR to microscopic transport parameters of the JJs.
+The harmonic analysis provides complementary information to standard transport measurements, allowing one to identify deviations from purely sinusoidal behavior and engineer the Josephson potential landscape including the realization of multi-well potentials, thereby tailoring qubit properties for novel circuit architectures and optimized performance.

 \textit{Qubit coherence properties.} We now demonstrate the basic operations of the flux-tunable gatemon qubit by performing Rabi oscillation measurements and Ramsey interferometry using time-domain manipulation and readout.
 For each measurement, microwave pulses with frequency $f_{\textrm{q}} \approx f_{01}$ are applied via the cavity readout feedline, after an initialization time of $100\,\mu$s to allow the qubit to relax to the ground state $\ket{0}$.
 For Rabi measurements, we apply the drive pulse for a time duration $\tau_{\textrm{Rabi}}$, followed by reading out the qubit state via the cavity.
 The microwave pulse induces Rabi oscillations between the qubit states $\ket{0}$ and $\ket{1}$, as shown in figure~\ref{fig:Fig_5}a, where we plot the probability of qubit state $\ket{1}$, $P_{\ket{1}}$ as a function of $\tau_{\textrm{Rabi}}$ and the applied drive power $P$.
 We observe that the Rabi frequency increases for larger drive power $P$.
 To explicitly demonstrate this, we extract the Rabi frequency $f_{\textrm{Rabi}}$ for each power $P$ by fitting the Rabi oscillations in figure~\ref{fig:Fig_5}a with a sinusoidal function with exponentially decaying envelope: $A\sin{(2\pi f_{\textrm{Rabi}}t)}e^{-t/\tau_{\textrm{Rabi}}}$.
 The extracted $f_{\textrm{Rabi}}$ as a function of $10^{P(\textrm{dBm})/20}$, which is proportional to the drive amplitude $\sqrt{P}$, shows a linear dependence in figure~\ref{fig:Fig_5}b, with Rabi frequencies as large as $>100\,$MHz enabling coherent manipulation and gate operations of the flux-tunable gatemon qubit much faster than traditional transmons and gatemons.